JoeyStanley/real/resources.md

 * *[Mixed Modeling as a Foreign Language](http://thestudyofthehousehold.com/2018/02/28/2018-02-28-formulae-are-a-lot-like-french-slang/)*, a blog post by Andrew McDonald, first off is a good explanation of what mixed modeling is all about.
 But more importantly, it makes the point that "if you only partly understand the words you are using, you *will* humiliate yourself eventually."
 In other words, it's important to know what you're doing when you use statistics, and if you don't, maybe you should reconsider before you do something wrong.

+* *[Reference Collection to push back against “Common Statistical Myths”](https://discourse.datamethods.org/t/reference-collection-to-push-back-against-common-statistical-myths/1787)* is a crowdsourced compilation (managed by Andrew Althouse) of articles that may be used to argue against some common statistical myths or no-nos.

 ### GAM(M)s

 My dissertation makes heavy use of generalized additive mixed-effects models (GAMMs).
 Here are some resources that I used to help learn about these.